 Ryan Merrill received his Master’s Degree in Chemistry from the University of Colorado, Boulder in 2015 where he conducted research in Organic Polymers under Professor Christopher Bowman.
 He received his Bachelor’s Degree in Chemistry for University of California, Santa Barbara in 2013 where he conducted over 3 years of research on Mass Spectrometry and the Proteins in Type 2 Diabetes under Professor Michael Bowers.
 Most recently, Ryan spent 2 years teaching a general chemistry class and labs at University of Colorado and over 6 years of tutoring STEM-related classes.
 Currently, he is the Educational Director for LabRats developing curriculum, teaching labs, and conducting demonstrations and experiments to local youth.

-Jesika Scott is currently studying for her Bachelor’s Degree in Science with an emphasis in Chemistry at California State University, San Marcos.
-She received an Associate’s Degree in Math and Science from Palomar College in 2015.
-Jesika also previously conducted original research in the Organic Chemistry Lab at CSUSM which is in the publication process for the American Chemical Society (ACS) .
+Jesika Scott received an Associate’s Degree in Math and Science from Palomar College in 2015.
+She then went on to recieve a Bachelor’s Degree in Science with an emphasis in Chemistry at California State University, San Marcos Spring of 2019.
+Jesika also previously conducted original research in the Organic Chemistry Lab at CSUSM on amide Synthesis which is in the publication process for the American Chemical Society (ACS).
 Currently she is the Education Advisor here at San Diego LabRats, where she creates class curriculum content, helps run the San Diego LabRats Discovery Center, and teaches in the labs and classes along side Ryan and Shawn.

 Student Leaders/Assistant Teachers